Porges/ways-to-play/src/games/nine-mens-morris/index.md

 In the same century the <cite lang="la">Bonus Socius</cite> series of manuscripts contained problems for the game, alongside other problems for chess and various table games.[@Murray p.
-619] Murray describes the problems as being of very high quality, and that in fact “they leave a more favourable impression of the ingenuity of the mediaeval composer than is the case with the problems of chess or tables.”[@Murray p.
+619] Chess historian H. J. R. Murray describes the problems as being of very high quality, and that in fact “they leave a more favourable impression of the ingenuity of the mediaeval composer than is the case with the problems of chess or tables.”[@Murray p.
 703]

 {% image
     src='O.2.45_010_O.2.45_p002-p003.jpg'